brimdata/super/book/src/command/db.md

 ```
 super db use logs
 ```
-provides a "pool-only" commitish that sets the working branch to `logs@main`.
+provides a "pool-only" committish that sets the working branch to `logs@main`.

-If an `@branch` or commit ID are given without a pool prefix, then the pool of the commitish previously in use is presumed.
+If an `@branch` or commit ID are given without a pool prefix, then the pool of the committish previously in use is presumed.
 For example, if you are on `logs@main` then run this command:
 ```
 super db use @test